buchi-labortechnik-ag/contributing/README.md

 Branch name | Feedback
 ------------ | -------------
-FIX-PLOTS1 | Not descriptive enough, all caps, doesn't follow style my-branch-1 | Not descriptive, no style
+FIX-PLOTS1 | Not descriptive enough, all caps, doesn't follow the format my-branch-1 | Not descriptive, wrong format

 ## Other ways to contribute

-Collaborations in a podcast, invitations to a meetup or anything else to share Buchi's work is also very valuable to us 	:handshake:
+Collaborations in a podcast, invitations to a meetup, or anything else to share Buchi's work is also very valuable to us 	:handshake:

 ## Code of conduct